Welcome to our Senior School, where Kingsley’s Discover-Nurture – Celebrate vision really comes into its own.

-The GCSE Options Day on Tuesday 26th January will allow pupils, and their families, to view GCSE subject presentations and meet online with subject teachers to find out more about each GCSE course.
-The Question and Answer sessions by subject are listed below – pupils have been given Zoom codes for each of these sessions.
+This page allows pupils, and their families, to view GCSE subject presentations and find out more about each GCSE course.
 There will be follow up opportunities for pupils to meet with their tutors to ensure that the number and balance of GCSE subjects is appropriate.
 In addition, Tutors will also be in regular contact with parents to answer questions over the coming weeks.

 For more information on this event please contact Mrs Chrissy Hamilton (Deputy Headteacher – Academics) by email at firstname.lastname@example.org

 Our ‘Introduction to GCSE Options‘ brochure can be downloaded here.